GPU instances¶

 nvidia-smi

-.To upgrade cuda, first uninstall it by running
+.To upgrade CUDA, first uninstall it by running

 sudo /usr/local/cuda/bin/cuda-uninstaller